 Thus, the Philippine Commission on Women (PCW) as the primary policy-making and coordinating agency on women and gender equality concerns launched the Women’s Priority Legislative Agenda (WPLA).
 The WPLA is a set of proposed topics of bills that seeks to amend or repeal the discriminatory provisions of existing laws and moves for the formulation and adoption of new legislations that promote women’s empowerment and gender equality.

-The WPLA for the 17th Congress, composed of 12 legislative agenda, is a result of a series of consultations with various local women’s groups in three key cities in Luzon, Visayas and Mindanao and a careful deliberation based on specific criteria to strategically address women and gender equality issues and concerns across the country.
+The WPLA for the 18th Congress, composed of 10 legislative agenda, is a result of a careful deliberation based on specific criteria to strategically address women and gender equality issues and concerns across the country.

 It is hoped that all the legislative measures in the WPLA will be passed during this Congress through the support and collaboration of our legislators, national government agencies, civil society organizations and stakeholders.